Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Efficiency Advantages

+Our efficiency stems from the design choice to measure sample utility using only the last-layer weight difference, which we find sufficient for effective data selection.
+For example, in large-scale CLIP pretraining, the corresponding weight matrix has dimensions $3072 \times 768$.
+Computing the weight subtraction becomes a lightweight operation compared to standard training steps.

-\textbf{Learning Efficiency.} Second, we evaluate learning efficiency by analyzing convergence curves.
-As shown in Figure~\ref{fig:data_selection} (left), experiments on CIFAR100 with 50\% label noise demonstrate that Grad-Mimic converges faster than all compared methods, achieving higher model performance within a fixed number of training epochs.
-Additionally, Figure~\ref{fig:dataset quality estimation} (left) illustrates that, on the DataComp medium-scale dataset (over 100 million samples), Grad-Mimic, aided by a reference model, converges faster than standard training, \emph{\textbf{reducing training steps by 20.7\%.}}
+\textbf{Learning Efficiency.} Next, we evaluate learning efficiency by analyzing convergence curves.
+As shown in Figure~\ref{fig:data_selection} (left), experiments on CIFAR100 with 50\% label noise demonstrate that Grad-Mimic converges faster than all the compared methods, achieving higher model performance within a fixed number of training epochs.
+Additionally, Figure~\ref{fig:dataset quality estimation} (left) illustrates that, on the DataComp medium-scale dataset (over 100 million samples), Grad-Mimic converges faster than standard training, \emph{\textbf{reducing training steps by 20.7\%.}}

-\textbf{Data Utilization.} Finally, we introduce \emph{a new experiment} that measures data efficiency without adding label noise.
-Instead of simulating mislabeled samples for denoising, we rank \emph{clean training samples} by their mimic scores and build subsets from the top-k\% entries.
-We use a well-trained ViT-B/16 as our reference model and perform Grad-Mimic on clean CIFAR100 set.
-We evaluate the model performance trained on refined subsets.
+\textbf{Data Utilization.} We introduce \emph{a new experiment} that measures data utilization without adding label noise.
+Instead of simulating mislabeled samples, we rank \emph{a clean training dataset} by their mimic scores and build subsets from the top-k\% entries.
+We use a well-trained ViT-B/16 as our reference and perform Grad-Mimic on this clean CIFAR100 dataset.
+We evaluate the resulting model performance trained on refined subsets.
 Results, presented in Figure~\ref{fig:data_selection}, show that Grad-Mimic’s selected subsets consistently outperform randomly drawn subsets of the same size.
-Remarkably, with both ViT‑B/16 and the larger ViT‑L/14, Grad‑Mimic \emph{\textbf{matches the full‑dataset accuracy while reducing the training data by 20\%.}} This highlights a direct reduction in data-related computational cost.
+Remarkably, with both ViT‑B/16 and the larger ViT‑L/14, Grad‑Mimic \emph{\textbf{matches the full‑dataset accuracy while reducing the training data by 20\%.
+This highlights a direct reduction in data-related computational cost.}}

+We note that this experiment assumes access to a fully clean dataset---\emph{an assumption that is often unrealistic in practice}.
+Our main paper focuses on more challenging and practical settings involving mislabeled samples, where effective tools for identifying low-value samples are typically unavailable.